smileandyxu/homework/TASC/about.md

-This folder contains codes for exercises from <The Art and Science of C>.
+This folder contains codes for exercises from 'The Art and Science of C'.